 At the end of the day, if someone asks for Sonos, that is definitely plan A. They’re still the de facto standard for a good reason, and we know we’re installing a tried and true product that won’t lead to callbacks.

-But, if they ask for “Sonos” and need it right now, We’re happy to have another solid option.
+But, if they ask for “Sonos” and need it right now, or they’re looking for the next level in audio quality, we’re happy to have another solid option.
 Perhaps we could introduce you to our new friend from Canada, BlueSound.